TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/blynk/automated-device-onboarding.md

 Generate the QR code by inputting this content into any QR code generator tool, such as [QR Code Generator](https://www.urldecoder.org/).
 Then this QR code can be scanned by the end customer in the Blynk Mobile application or on the Blynk Console.
 Once the device is created, it will be automatically added in The Things Stack application.

+## Re-provisioning
+If you've changed your hardware or updated any LoRaWAN connection parameters (such as DevEUI, AppEUI/JoinEUI, or Application Key), you will need to create a new device in The Things Stack.

+To retain the historical data, settings, or any other details for the old device in Blynk, follow these steps:

+1. Navigate to the **Device Information & Metadata** tab for the old device in Blynk.
+2. Update the **TheThingsStack Device ID** metafield.
+3. Optionally, you can also update other related metafields like **DevEUI**, **JoinEUI**, and **Application Key**.

+{{< warning "If the new device goes online in The Things Stack before updating the metafields in Blynk, it may be automatically imported into Blynk.
+In case of a **TheThingsStack Device ID** collision (where two devices have the same ID), Blynk will randomly select one device.
+To resolve this, simply delete the automatically imported device to ensure the correct one is used." />}}